friedhardware/TorrentDirectories/docs/installation.rst

 Requirements
 ----------------------

-TorrentDirectories requires Python 3.8 or later.
-The following dependencies will be automatically installed:
+TorrentDirectories requires Python 3.8 or later and libtorrent 2.0.0 or later.

-* bencode.py
-* pathlib
-* typing-extensions

 Installing from PyPI
 ----------------------